MF Global accord, once thought unlikely, goes before U.S. judge

 Giddens negotiated for a few months with a team from KPMG that was liquidating the British unit, but by April both sides determined they would need a court to hash out the dispute.
 That month, Giddens asked KPMG to initiate litigation in Britain and a hearing was set for 12 months later, in April 2013.

-With customers and creditors clamouring for payback, neither Giddens nor Richard Heis, the KPMG administrator leading the British liquidation, were happy with the schedule.
+With customers and creditors clamoring for payback, neither Giddens nor Richard Heis, the KPMG administrator leading the British liquidation, were happy with the schedule.

 If nothing else, it gave them an extra year to negotiate.